sjbentley/Legal-Document-Summarizer/README.md

 Summarize any kind of article with just one click using the powerful OpenAI model.

-This project is an AI-powered article summarizer built with React.js, TypeScript, Redux Toolkit, and Tailwind CSS.
+This project is an AI-powered legal summarizer built with React.js, TypeScript, Redux Toolkit, and Tailwind CSS.

 ## ⚙️ Tech Stack